Recovering Pope Expected To Delight Crowds At Easter Sunday Mass - UrduPoint

 Recovering Pope Expected To Delight Crowds At Easter Sunday Mass

-The ailing 88-year-old pontiff has been recovering from his health ordeal since leaving hospital on March 23, having spent 38 days receiving treatment.

-He is expected to deliver the "Urbi et Orbi" benediction from a balcony overlooking Saint Peter's Square from midday (1000 GMT) on Sunday in what is the most important Christian celebration.
+The 88-year-old pontiff traditionally delivers his "Urbi et Orbi" benediction from a balcony overlooking the square following mass to mark the holiday.

+But given his delicate health following treatment for pneumonia, it is still unknown whether the leader of the world's 1.4 billion Catholics will be present, and in what capacity.

-The Holy See's press service has let it be known that Francis would likely be present for the Easter Sunday events, but without actually confirming his participation, insisting that it depends on his health.
+The Holy See's press service has said the pope hopes to attend but has not confirmed his participation, insisting it depends on his health.

+That did not stop crowds of faithful from gathering Sunday under hazy skies in the sprawling plaza decorated with brightly-coloured tulips in front of St Peter's Basilica, hoping to catch a glimpse of the Jesuit pope.

+"After coming here we realised there is a festival going on, the pope is going to give a speech, so we just entered and we are ready for it," he said.

+Francis was released from hospital on March 23, after five weeks of treatment for pneumonia, from which he nearly died.

-His voice remains weak, despite improvements in his breathing, which have seen Francis appear in public twice over the last week without the nasal cannula through which he has been receiving oxygen.
+His voice remains weak, despite improvements in his breathing.
+In the last week, Francis has appeared in public twice without the nasal cannula through which he has been receiving oxygen.

-He may delegate the reading of his Easter text -- in which he usually reflects on conflicts and crises around the world -- to someone else.
+He could delegate the reading of his Easter text -- usually a reflection on conflicts and crises around the world -- to someone else.

-He did, however, make a brief appearance at Saint Peter's on Saturday as he greeted visitors.
+He did, however, make a brief appearance inside the basilica Saturday, where he prayed and gave candies to some children among the visitors.

-Some 300 cardinals, bishops and priests will attend Sunday's Easter mass -- which commemorates the resurrection of Jesus Christ -- at Saint Peter's Square, which will be decorated with thousands of flowers.
+Some 300 cardinals, bishops and priests will be present at Sunday's Easter mass.

 Organisers expect even bigger crowds than usual due to the Jubilee, a "Holy Year" in the Catholic Church which comes around once every quarter of a century and attracts thousands of pilgrims to the Eternal City.